Table of Contents

 features=STATIC;META-DATA;INTERLACED;ICCP

 # ';'-separated list of codec-specific tuning options.
-For example, it's possible
+For example,

 #